 - 3. Notwithstanding criteria 1 and 2, an application to transfer or relocate licensed or existing certificate of need approved nursing facility beds shall be consistent with this Plan if the following criteria are met: - a.
 The proposed transfer or relocation is within the same county, to a contiguous county, or to a county within the same Area Development District; and - b.
 The transfer of licensed nursing facility beds does not result in a need for additional nursing facility beds in the county of the transferring facility using the State Health Plan methodology for net county nursing facility bed need; - 4.
 Notwithstanding criteria 1 and 2, an application submitted to transfer licensed nursing facility beds to a licensed long term care facility as defined in KRS 216.510 (excluding family care) in a county that is not contiguous or to a county outside the Area Development District shall be consistent with this Plan if the following criteria are met: - a.
 More than ten (10) nursing facility beds shall not be transferred from a licensed nursing facility within a period of one (1) year; - b.
 The facility transferring the beds is located in a county that has an average annual nursing facility bed occupancy of <95% as reported in the most recently published Kentucky Annual Long-Term Care Services Report; - c.
 The facility receiving the beds is located in a county that has an average annual nursing facility bed occupancy of ≥95% annual occupancy as reported in the most recently published Kentucky Annual Long-Term Care Services Report; and - d.
 The transfer of licensed nursing facility beds does not result in a need for additional nursing facility beds in the county of the transferring facility using the State Health Plan methodology for net county nursing facility bed need; and - 5.
+Notwithstanding criteria 1, 2, 3, and 4, an application to add fifty (50) or fewer beds shall be consistent with this Plan if submitted by a pediatric facility that is certified under Title XVIII and XIX of the Social Security Act and provides high intensity and low intensity nursing facility services to children, including residents who were admitted to the facility prior to age twenty-one (21) and remain in the facility after reaching the age of twenty-one (21). - 6.
 Notwithstanding criteria 1, 2, 3, and 4, an application submitted by an existing facility that has met the emergency circumstances provision established in 900 KAR 6:080, Section 2, and has received notice from the Office of Inspector General, Division of Certificate of Need, that an emergency exists shall be consistent with this Plan only if the application is restricted to the limited purpose of alleviating an emergency specific to ventilator-dependent patients that require long-term ventilator services.